Bettendorf Community School District

-The Bettendorf Community School District Is a public school district in Scott County, Iowa.
+The Bettendorf Community School District is a public school district in Scott County, Iowa, United States.
 The school district covers 9 sqmi that includes the western, northern and central areas of Bettendorf, where it is based, and a small section of the east edge of Davenport.

 Founded in 1907, the Bettendorf School District operates nine school buildings, all in the city of Bettendorf.